-- ☐ Each warp hardware can handle many sets of threads - Context switch in case of memory access request, to hide memory access latency - ☐ A large block of threads can map across many streaming multiprocessors - Thread 0 to 31 map to warp 0, Thread 32 to 63 map to warp 1, ...
+- ☐ Each warp hardware can handle many sets of threads - O Why?
+Each warp hardware can run only one warp at a time? - Context switch in case of memory access request, to hide memory access latency - ☐ A large block of threads can map across many streaming multiprocessors - Thread 0 to 31 map to warp 0, Thread 32 to 63 map to warp 1, ...